realnedsanders/Coordination-Trilemma/appendix-b.md

 **Conclusion:** $P(\text{reach } S_E) \rightarrow 1$ as $t \rightarrow \infty$.
 The default trajectory terminates in extinction or enslavement with probability approaching certainty. $\blacksquare$

-**What this tells us:** This isn't a risk we might manage.
-This is an inevitability we must escape.
+**What this tells us:** We're facing an inevitability we must escape rather than a risk we might manage.
 The only escape is exiting the cycle entirely through voluntary coordination.

 ---